urrri/hands-on-react/README.md

 # HANDS-ON REACT

-Material for a hands-on on ReactJS library.
+Material for a hands-on ReactJS library.

 ### Preparations